darkcalm/SEM2/tasks/prd-semc-deliverable.md

-# PRD: SEMC Course Deliverable - The Role of Open Science in Ethical and Sustainable Energy Research
+# PRD: SEMC Course Deliverable - A Balanced Argument for Open Science in Energy Research

 ## 1. Introduction/Overview

-This document outlines the requirements for creating a two-page reflection paper for the SEMC course.
-The paper's central goal is to present a credible argument on how open science practices can enhance the treatment of sustainability and ethics in energy research.
-The analysis will be initiated from the provided article, "The pivotal role of open source knowledge transfer to achieve universal energy access," and will be substantiated by a targeted literature search.
+This document outlines the requirements for a two-page reflection paper for the SEMC course.
+The paper must present a **balanced and integrated argument**, first critically analyzing the current treatment of sustainability and ethics in energy research, and then demonstrating how open science practices offer a concrete and necessary path forward.
+The argument will be built by synthesizing resources from two previous analytical attempts.

 ## 2. Goals

 - **Primary Goal:** To produce a concise and compelling reflection paper of approximately two pages (excluding references).
-- **Core Argument:** To satisfy the course's grading criteria by **critically analyzing how sustainability and ethics dimensions are currently addressed in energy research** and arguing how open science can aid good research practice in this regard.
+- **Core Argument:** To build a balanced argument that **(a)** critically analyzes how sustainability and ethics dimensions are currently addressed in energy research, identifying common failings, and **(b)** convincingly argues how open science can aid good research practice and remedy these specific failings.
 - **Methodological Focus:** The argument must weigh different methodology choices to address sustainability dimensions and ethical codes of conduct in scientific research.

 ## 3. User Stories

-- As a student, I want to analyze the provided article on open source knowledge transfer to identify the core concepts at the intersection of open science, ethics, and sustainability in the energy sector.
+- As a student, I want to synthesize the findings from two previous attempts to establish a comprehensive understanding of the problem (ethical failings) and the proposed solution (open science).
-- As a student, I want to **perform a semantic literature search using queries derived from the core argument to find academic papers on how sustainability and ethics are currently treated in energy research.**
+- As a student, I want to perform a targeted semantic literature search to fill any identified gaps, ensuring both sides of the argument are equally well-supported.
-- As a student, I want to synthesize the findings from the initial article and the subsequent literature review to construct a coherent, central argument.
+- As a student, I want to construct a single, coherent thesis statement and outline that integrates the critique of current practices with the advocacy for open science.
-- As a student, I want to write a two-page paper that logically structures and presents this argument, supported by evidence from the collected literature.
+- As a student, I want to write a two-page paper that flows logically from the problem to the solution, giving equal weight and depth to both parts of the argument.

 ## 4. Functional Requirements

-1.  **Analyze Source Material:** The initial article, `The pivotal role of open source knowledge transfer to achieve universal energy access.md`, must be thoroughly analyzed to extract key themes and arguments.
-2.  **Conduct Semantic Search:** A semantic literature search must be performed using the Semantic Scholar and CORE APIs (via their web interfaces) to find relevant academic papers that address the core argument.
-3.  **Critically Analyze Literature:** The search results must be analyzed to identify both exemplary practices and common failings in how energy research addresses sustainability and ethics.
-4.  **Synthesize Information:** The findings from the source article and the literature review must be synthesized to build a cohesive and well-supported argument.
-5.  **Structure the Argument:** The paper should be structured logically around the central argument, rather than conforming to a rigid section-based format.
+1.  **Synthesize Past Efforts:** The analysis from both `archive/` and `archive_v2/` must be reviewed and synthesized.
+This includes the critique of "instrumental" engagement (from v2) and the benefits of Open Source Appropriate Technology (from v1).
+2.  **Balanced Literature Review:** A new literature synthesis will be created, drawing the strongest evidence from both previous attempts to support both the "problem" and "solution" parts of the argument.
+3.  **Integrated Argument:** The paper's structure must not be a simple "problem then solution" format, but must weave the two together, showing how specific open science practices directly address specific ethical failings.
-6.  **Draft the Paper:** A draft of the reflection paper, approximately two pages in length, must be written.
+4.  **Draft and Refine:** A single, polished draft of the paper will be created, ensuring the two parts of the argument are balanced in length and depth.
-7.  **Manage References:** A consistent citation format must be used, and a complete reference list must be included.
+5.  **Final Deliverable:** The final output will be a tex-based PDF with a complete reference list.

 ## 5. Non-Goals (Out of Scope)

-- The main body of the paper will not exceed the two-page limit.
+- The paper will not treat the problem and solution as two separate, disconnected essays.
-- The scope of the argument will be confined to the energy research sector.
-- The paper will not explore arguments or viewpoints unrelated to the core topic of open science, ethics, and sustainability.
+- The paper will not exceed the two-page limit (excluding references).

-## 6. Design Considerations (Optional)

-- Not applicable.
-The deliverable is a text-based document.

-## 7. Technical Considerations (Optional)
+## 6. Technical Considerations (Optional)

-- The literature search will be conducted using semantic queries targeted at academic search engines like Semantic Scholar and CORE.
+- The literature synthesis will be based on the successful semantic searches from the previous two attempts.

-## 8. Success Metrics
+## 7. Success Metrics

-- The final paper meets all functional requirements and adheres to the specified length.
+- The final paper dedicates roughly equal space and depth to analyzing the problem and presenting the open science solution.
-- The central argument is clear, logical, and directly addresses the assignment's prompt, including a critical analysis of current practices.
+- The central argument is clear, logical, and seamlessly integrates the two parts.
-- The argument is well-supported by evidence from the provided article and the semantic literature search.
+- The argument is well-supported by a balanced set of evidence from the previous attempts.
-- The entire process is systematically executed and documented according to the specified project rules.

-## 9. Open Questions
+## 8. Open Questions

 - None at this stage.